Is There a Way to Get Rid of Under Eye Puffiness for Good?

 - Cut back on salt as it causes water retention.
 Keep alcohol and caffeine intakes to the minimum.
 Say no to refined sugar, fried and highly processed foods.
 All they do is harm your overall health, destroy your natural collagen, and age you badly.

 - Enrich your diet with foods that boost collagen production.
 These foods contain chlorophyll, vitamins A, C, E, amino acids, zinc, iron, and antioxidants.
-Shop for chlorella, spirulina, and dark leafy Go for citruses, berries, tomatoes, red peppers.
+Shop for chlorella, spirulina, and dark leafy greens.
+Go for citruses, berries, tomatoes, red peppers.
 Look for healthy fats in avocados, nuts, and seeds.

 - Most importantly – stay hydrated!
 Drink enough water and make it more tasty and nutritious with slices of citrus fruit, cucumber, celery, ginger, or berries.